mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 2. Activate the Font Awesome plugin via the plugins admin page
 3. Create a new field via ACF and select the Font Awesome type

+== Optional Configuration ==

+=== Filters ===

+* **ACFFA_override_version**: Use to override the default FontAwesome icon version (latest).
+Return any valid version number from [jsDelivr](https://www.jsdelivr.com/projects/fontawesome)
+* **ACFFA_admin_enqueue_fa**: Return false to stop enqueueing FontAwesome in the admin area.
+Useful if you already have FontAwesome enqueued by some other means.
+* **ACFFA_load_chosen**: Return false to stop loading the [Chosen JS](https://harvesthq.github.io/chosen/) library in the admin area.
+Used in v4 of ACF only.
+* **ACFFA_get_icons**: Filter the array of icons and icon details loaded from the database
+* **ACFFA_get_fa_url**: Filter the URL used for enqueuing FontAwesome in the frontend and admin areas of the site.

 == Screenshots ==

 1. Set a default icon, and choose how you want icon data to be returned.
 2. Searchable list of all icons, including large live preview

 == Changelog ==

+= 2.0.2 =
+* Fixed bug effecting Select fields when used along with a Font Awesome field in a repeater (ACF v5)

+= 2.0.1 =
+* Fixed bug causing incompatibilities with ACF Clone fields (ACF v5)
+* Fixed bug where default icons could not be unselected when creating FontAwesome fields (ACF v5)

+= 2.0.0 =
+* Total rewrite of plugin to simplify codebase and better adhere to WordPress and Advanced Custom Fields coding standards and best practices
+* Added option to disable the larger icon preview displayed with the FontAwesome select fields

+= 1.7.4 =
+* Fixed incompatibilities with latest ACF 5 + Select2 v4.x

 = 1.7.3 =
 * Updated Better Font Awesome library to latest version